follesoe/FlightsNorway/readme.md

 building a cross-platform mobile app using C#, MonoTouch, Mono for Android and Windows Phone 7.
 The tutorial consists of a [PDF document giving you a step-by-step guide from scratch to a complete app](https://github.com/follesoe/FlightsNorway/raw/workshop/Docs/Workshop%20Material.pdf).
+There is also a [PowerPoint presentation supporting the tutorial], but not all slides are translated to English yet.

 The branch also has a set of tags defining completed sections for the tutorial.
 These can be used to "jump" to a given state of the tutorial.